Drowningman

-Drowningman is an American hardcore punk band from Burlington, Vermont, which was active from 1995 to 2005.
-Formed in the fall of 1995 by Simon Brody, Denny Donovan, Javin Leonard, Dave Barnett and Todd Tomlinson, the band was heavily influenced by a variety of bands including Deadguy, Unbroken, Shotmaker, Unwound, Sunny Day Real Estate and Promise Ring.
-This musical amalgamation influenced the modern metalcore and mathcore musical subgenres.
+Drowningman is an American metalcore/hardcore band from Burlington, Vermont that was active from 1995 to 2005.
+Formed in the fall of 1995 by Simon Brody, Denny Donovan, Javin Leonard, Dave Barnett and Todd Tomlinson, the band was heavily influenced by a variety of bands including Promise Ring, Sunny Day Real Estate, Deadguy, Unbroken, Shotmaker, Unwound, and This musical amalgamation influenced the modern metalcore and mathcore musical subgenres.